beshungh/Data_Science_Scripts/README.md

-Automated PostgreSQL Data Import Script Using Jupyter Notebook
+## Automated PostgreSQL Data Import Script Using Jupyter Notebook

-Description:
+### Description

 This Python script is a powerful and efficient solution I designed to streamline my process of importing CSV files into a PostgreSQL database.
 My passion for PostgreSQL led me to develop this script.
 The script automates my tedious task of creating tables and importing data, allowing for a seamless and time-saving workflow.

   Features and Workflow of this script:
 1. File Organization:
 The script begins by identifying all CSV files in the current directory.
 It then creates a new directory named 'datasets' (or uses an existing one) and moves the CSV files into this directory.
 This step ensures a well-organized and centralized location for dataset management.